Ethiopian Airlines has confirmed that its flight ET 302 operating from Addis Ababa to Nairobi was involved in an accident today around Bishoftu (Debre

 [UPDATE 15 | March 19, 2019]

-The Bureau d’Enquêtes et d’Analyses pour la Sécurité de l’Aviation Civile (BEA), the French Civil Aviation Safety Investigation Bureau, said that the correct data extraction from both the FDR and CVR has been verified by the Ethiopian Accident Investigation Bureau, BEA
+The Bureau d’Enquêtes et d’Analyses pour la Sécurité de l’Aviation Civile (BEA), the French Civil Aviation Safety Investigation Bureau, said that the correct data extraction from both the FDR and CVR has been verified by the Ethiopian Accident Investigation Bureau, BEA and NTSB.

 During the verification process of the FDR data, clear similarities were noted by the investigation team between Ethiopian Airlines Flight 302 and Lion Air Flight 610, which will be the subject of further study during the investigation.